luchenming727-hash/C-plus-plus-exercise/README.md

-# C-plus-plus-exercise
+# C-plus-plus-exercise to algorithm test
-I want to join Algorithm competition,so,I need to use c++ to practice my skill.
+Algorithm test and answer